 A BOL turns a POD (proof of delivery) when the final signature is done.
 Even if the receiver signs that everything was delivered in good condition, they cannot claim that something is incorrect or damaged the next day.

 Their signature works as final confirmation that confirms the order is correct and complete.
 The carrier/driver is no longer responsible for any harm after this point.
 Therefore, before signing and claiming ownership of an order, receivers should double-check it.

 How much does Bill of Lading cost?

-To understand how much does bill of lading costs, it’s essential to understand that the cost is paid by the carrier of goods when the BoL is released.
-The fees range from USD 5 to USD 20 and cover all of the documentation fees in the Bill of Lading.
+To understand how much bill of lading costs, it’s essential to understand that the cost is paid by the carrier of goods when the BoL is released.
+The fees range from USD 5 to USD 20 and cover all documentation fees in the Bill of Lading.

-There is a lot to know about the Bill of Lading because the bill of lading is effectively the contract of service between you and your freight shipping service provider.
+There is a lot to know about the Bill of Lading and functions of bill of lading because the bill of lading is effectively the contract of service between you and your freight shipping service provider.
 Follow the above information to run your import-export business effectively.
 GFE helps all inspirational importers and exporters in running their businesses.
-We have helped 1000+ exporters so far and we would like to do the same for you.
+We have helped 1000+ exporters so far, and we would like to do the same for you.